 17. About 10%-50% of children aged between 3-6 years experience nightmares.

 16. Do you believe in precognition?
 Even though there is no scientific evidence, many believe that dreams or visions can give insights into the future.

-15. On average, a person above ten years of age dream at least three times a night.
+15. On average, a person above ten years of age dreams at least three times a night.
 A dream can last from a few seconds to 30 minutes.

-14. It is a common knowledge that blind people (by birth or otherwise) can dream, but do you that they can visualize images in their dreams?
+14. It is common knowledge that blind people (by birth or otherwise) can dream, but do you know that they can visualize images in their dreams?
 A study suggests so.

 13. Studies suggest that animals dream too.
 These dreams are usually associated with their waking hour activities.

 12. Though with insufficient and inconsistent direct evidence, few studies indicate that late-night eating habits can trigger frequent nightmares.

 11. Women are more likely to have scary dreams than men.

 10. A multinational study conducted in the United States, South Korea, and India found out that a vast majority of people believe that content represents one’s desires and beliefs.